Skip to content

 Data description

 The statistics contain information on social drug abuse treatment, including information on the contact process (from request to ended treatment course) and treatment process (from initiation to ended treatment course).
-In addition, the completion status (drug free, reduced/stabilised drug abuse and other) is calculated at the end of treatment.

 See a visual overview of what must be reported by the municipality and a visual overview of what must be reported by the drug abuse treatment center (both in Danish).
+Please note that the schema KVALHEP will be omitted by July 1, 2025.

 Classification system